Devendra274/Java/README.md

 # Java
-Consistes of some practice codes
+Consists of some practice codes